-I have audited the financial statements of the Parliamentary Commissioner for Administrative Investigations which comprise the Statement of Financial Position as at 30 June 2020, the Statement of Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows and Summary of Consolidated Account Appropriations for the year then ended, and Notes comprising a summary of significant accounting policies and other explanatory information, including administered transactions and balances.
+I have audited the financial statements of the Parliamentary Commissioner for Administrative Investigations (Office) which comprise:

+- the Statement of Financial Position at 30 June 2021, and the Statement of Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows and Summary of Consolidated Account Appropriations for the year then ended - Notes comprising a summary of significant accounting policies and other explanatory information.

-In my opinion, the financial statements are based on proper accounts and present fairly, in all material respects, the operating results and cash flows of the Parliamentary Commissioner for Administrative Investigations for the year ended 30 June 2020 and the financial position at the end of that period.
-They are in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions.
+In my opinion, the financial statements are:

+- based on proper accounts and present fairly, in all material respects, the operating results and cash flows of the Parliamentary Commissioner for Administrative Investigations for the year ended 30 June 2021 and the financial position at the end of that period - in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions.